 Located in Haute-Corse in the Cap Corse region, the village of Nonza is a real gem.
 Built on a cliff overlooking a beach of black pebbles, its architecture and its panorama will leave you speechless.
 You will discover steep little streets, its Paoline tower built in 1760 and the Sainte-Julie church dating from the 16th century.

-Still in Haute-Corse, not far from Calvi in the Balagne region, the village of Pigna has been known for its artistic orientation since the 1970s. succeed in a village with the charm of yesteryear.
+Still in Haute-Corse, not far from Calvi in the Balagne region, the village of Pigna is known for its artistic orientation since the 1970s.
+The workshops of craftsmen (potters, ceramists, flute makers and painters) follow one another in a village with the charm of yesteryear.
 A village focused on art, Pigna has also made a great place for music and many events take place there in summer and winter.

 Still in Balagne, 7 kilometers from Pigna, the village of Sant’Antonio is considered the “Lubéron of Corsica”.
 Perched 500 meters above sea level and overlooking the sea and the bay of Algajola, this village has only 120 souls living there year-round.
 You will be surprised by the concentration of granite houses spread out in a circle around the hill.
 The village has recently been restored to provide a pleasant visit to those who stop there.
 History is also present in the heart of the Corsican village with the remains of fortifications and the chapel of Saint-Anne-des-Bergers.